kkwangela/crack_coding_challenge/1353 Maximum number of events that can be attended.md

-Greedy + Priority Queue
+# Greedy + Priority Queue

-1. Going through day1 to th
+Going through day1 to the end of the day x, how can we determine which event to attend at day i?
+We attend the event